Lucky-Kashyap/JS-interview-practice/README.md

   - The original array should remain unchanged.
   - You are not allowed to use the built-in sort() method.

+## Day 6

+#### Write a function to determine whether a given string is a palindrome or not.
+A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward, ignoring spaces, punctuation, and capitalization.

+- Note:

+  - The input string may contain letters, digits, spaces, punctuation, and special characters.

+  - The function should be case-insensitive, meaning "Racecar" and "racecar" should be considered the same.

+  - Ignore spaces, punctuation, and special characters when determining if a string is a palindrome.

+  - The function should return true if the input string is a palindrome and false otherwise.

+  - .replace(/\W/g,''); Uses the replace() method with a regular ecpression (/\W/g) to remove ll non-word characters from the string.
+Here:

+  - \W matches any non-word character (equivalent to [^a-zA-Z0-9_]).

+  - The g flag performs a global search, meaning it replaces all occurrences of non-word characters in the string.

+  - So, replace(/\W/g,'') replaces all non-word characters with an empty string, effectively removing them from the string.

 # Interview Prep

 Happy Learning! ✨